Auto Glass Certification Program For NSW Operators

 More Training & Regulation Will Not Fix A Poor Work Ethic

-In addition, we all realise certification will not fix bad technicians or our industry problems.
+In addition, we all realise certification will not fix bad workmanship in our industry problems.
 Why? because the current system is structured in a way that rewards productivity not quality.
-Low rates paid by networks for insurance contracts means small companies must be very productive and work to fine margins.
+Low rates paid by networks for insurance contracts means small companies must be productive, because of fine margins.
 This inevitably leads to short cutting, untested cheap products and a careless attitude from technicians.

 Finally, specialist removal tools/lifting devices designed to improve safety and quality are ignored because using them increases job time.
-It’s not uncommon for mobile technicians to boast 10 jobs in an 8 hour day.
+In our industry it’s not uncommon for mobile technicians to boast 10 jobs in an 8 hour day.
 I can say with confidence that productivity performances such as this are not possible without short cutting.
-Training, licensing and certification does not fix this, in fact, it does not even acknowledge it.
+Training, licensing and certification does not fix this, in fact, it does not even address it.

 Bad Timing Of Substantial Auto Glass Industry Change During Covid.